 In sixth place is Juan José Gómez Centurión, a former military man who headed the Customs Administration Office, with running mate Cynthia Hotton, an evangelical and former deputy from 2007 to 2011.
 These candidates for the conservative Nos Front party poll at 2.1 percent for the primaries.

 On the left, presidential candidate Nicolás del Caño and vice-presidential candidate Romina del Plá represent a coalition of leftist and workers’ parties known as the Worker’s Left Front–Unity.
 The second leftist pairing involves candidates Manuela Castañeira and Eduardo Mulhall on behalf of the New Movement to Socialism party.
 Castañeira, who polls with minimal support, is the first woman candidate for her party, the sole female presidential candidate, and—at 34—the youngest person running for president.
 Should these candidates get eliminated in one of the upcoming election rounds, their backers would likely support Fernández and Kirchner.

 Also in the running are former Governor of Corrientes José Antonio ‘Pocho’ Romero Feris with running-mate Guillermo Sueldo for the National Autonomist Party, and Alejandro Biondini with Enrique Venturino as his vice-presidential candidate for the Patriotic Front.

 What the polls say

 June polls show the Fernández-Kirchner ticket in the lead ahead of the PASO round, though the percentage difference with the Macri ticket does not guarantee a first-round victory.
 In the case of a runoff, a June Synopsis poll puts Macri and Fernández within a half a percentage point of each other.

-Images via candidates' social media; Macri via Roey Yohai Photography.
+Images via candidates' social media; Macri via Roey Yohai Studios.